Colombard Grape Variety: A Rediscovery

-By: James lawrence / Last updated: January 11, 2024
+By: James lawrence / Last updated: July 9, 2024

 Estimated reading time: 10 minutes

 Wine critics are notoriously averse to consensus.
 Yet almost everyone agrees that Muscat Blanc – or Muscat Blanc à Petits Grains – is the finest grape among this proud family of white varieties.
-Its small berries are responsible for the exotically-scented dessert wines of the Languedoc-Roussillon; fortified Vin Doux Naturel is the anthesis of Sauternes, and all the better for it!
+Its small berries are responsible for the exotically-scented dessert wines of the Languedoc-Roussillon; fortified Vin Doux Naturel is the antithesis of Sauternes, and all the better for it!
 Widely grown and easily recognized, Muscat has a singular perfume of orange blossom and lychee.
 This quality continues to be harnessed by producers worldwide: it is at the heart of styles such as Asti Spumante in Italy, in addition to cropping up as a dry style in Alsace, Austria, and parts of Germany.

 Guide to French Wine: Read more

 Yet, in tandem with Sauternes and the noble dessert wines of Beerenauslese in Germany, sweet Muscat has recently fallen out of fashion.
 Moreover, the market for dessert wines is a pale shadow of its former self; younger consumers have shown a real disinterest in a style that once dominated sales of still and sparkling wines.
-This unfortunate reality may encourage more growers in France to realign their traditions and focus on dry wine production; some may even rip up their Muscat Blanc and replace it with more globally-recognized varieties.
+This unfortunate reality may encourage more growers in France to realign their traditions and focus on dry wine production; some may even rip up their Muscat Blanc and replace it with more globally recognized varieties.
 Ultimately, it all comes down to a battle between commercial pragmatism and a love of tradition.
 But which will triumph?

 It is very appropriate that one of the world’s oldest white grape varieties is known by a multitude of aliases.
 Indeed, Muscat’s synonyms include Moscato Bianco, Moscatel, Muskateller, Gelber Muskateller, and Rumeni Muskat!
 Historians believe it may have been one of the first varieties of Vitis Vinifera cultivated to make table wine – it is said to originate in one of the Greek islands.
 But, of course, the wines of classical Greece bore little resemblance to what we commonly enjoy today.
 Believe it or not, sugar was considered highly beneficial to human health; wines were made as sweet and concentrated as possible.
 Moreover, the Greeks drank hot or cold wine (depending on the season) and flavored it with herbs and spices.

-Viticulturists, however, are not entirely certain when Muscat Blanc arrived in the western Mediterranean.
-They assume that Greek traders introduced the grape to Provence via the port of Marseille – Muscat Blanc proliferated across southern France after the Roman conquest of Gaul in 52 BC.
-It has long been associated with the small city of Narbonne in the Languedoc-Roussillon.
 By the 12th century, Muscat Blanc was one of the region’s most lucrative exports, containing levels of sugar that would horrify health-conscious Millennials.
 But it gets worse: the Romans used to concentrate Muscat by boiling it before fermentation.
 They also frequently ‘smoked’ their wines by placing the amphoras (clay jars) over a furnace.
 The reason for these bizarre practices – by modern standards at least – was the pursuit of stabilization.
 Once a wine is oxidized, it can be kept for a very long period of time, unlike dry table wines.
 Stabilization was used to prevent spoilage during long journeys – a frequent hazard in the Middle Ages.
-Over the centuries, Muscat Blanc spread to different corners of Europe, including Alsace, Germany, northern Italy, and Hungary.
-It was also exported to the Western Cape in the 1700s and used to make the legendary dessert wine Vin de Constance.

 By the early 19th century, Muscat Blanc had established itself as a key variety in the vineyards of Alsace, the Languedoc-Rousillon, and Beaumes-de-Venise in the southern Rhone.
 Sweet wines were in great demand during this era, passionately consumed by the aristocratic households of northern Europe.
 Unlike Sauternes, local tradition encouraged grapes to be harvested at the maximum sugar level without the aid of botrytis.
 Instead, grape spirit was (and still is) added to the fermenting must, stabilizing the wine and raising the alcohol level to about 15%.
 These unique Muscat wines were both robust and delicious, hence their widespread appeal and ubiquity in the wine cellars of London and Paris.